top of page

 Market value represents the price a home would fetch in the open market under normal conditions.
 It is determined through factors like location, property size, and recent comparable sales.
 When selling below market value, homeowners typically receive less than the fair market value.

 Reasons for doing so include financial distress, quick sale requirements, or personal considerations.
 While selling below market value may result in immediate financial losses, there could be long-term benefits.
 Understanding these nuances is crucial for making informed decisions in real estate transactions.
-This distinction highlights how the market value sets a benchmark for fair pricing, while selling below market value involves strategic choices.
+This distinction highlights how the market value sets a benchmark for fair pricing while selling below market value involves strategic choices.

 Defining Market Value and How It's Determined